art-media-platform/H3net/H3Lib/Documentation/H3Lib.md

 ##### Summary

-direction from the origin face to the destination face, relative to the origin face's coordinate system, or -1 if not adjacent.
+direction from the origin face to the destination face, relative to the origin face's coordinate syste, or -1 if not adjacent.

 <a name='F-H3Lib-Constants-FaceIjk-FaceAxesAzRadsCii'></a>
 ### FaceAxesAzRadsCii `constants`